julzaza/wildwitchherbs/_posts/2025-07-07-full-moon-rituals-herbs.md

 White sage roots in **Indigenous American rituals**—for purification, gratitude, and spiritual alignment.

+**Folklore:** Full moons were times for storytelling and passage rituals in Californian tribes.

 #### Ritual: Ethical Alternatives and Ancestral Cleansing

-Use rosemary or juniper if white sage is unavailable.
+Use rosemary or juniper if available.
 Light the bundle, waft smoke, and call on ancestors.
 Let it guide between worlds.

-**Folklore:** Full moons were times for storytelling and passage rituals in Californian tribes.
+Before burning, check **[Herbs You Should Never Burn in Ritual (And What to Use Instead)](herbs-never-burn)** for safer alternatives.

+White sage, for example, has become overharvested as it trends across social media.
+If you want to practice ethically, choose a substitute herb and reserve white sage for the Indigenous communities that hold it sacred.

 ---